akset8/exercise/README.md

  - Dockerfile - for dockerizing the webserver
  - coords.py - class information for json parsing and validation via pydantic

-The Dockerfile has been hosted on heroku and can be accessed via :
+The Docker-image has been hosted on heroku and can be accessed via :